Bes0n/KubernetestheHardWay/README.md

 ```

 ### Creating a Certificate Authority and TLS Certificates for Kubernetes
+##### Additional Information and Resources
+Your team is working on setting up a Kubernetes cluster with two controllers and two worker nodes.
+To enable all the components of Kubernetes to securely authenticate with each other, your team needs to provision a certificate authority and generate several certificates using that authority.
+Your task is to create the certificate authority and the necessary certificates.

+You will need to log into the learning activity server using the `Workspace Public IP`.
+This server already has cfssl installed, so there is no need to install it.

+In order to accomplish this, you need to:

+- Provision the certificate authority (CA)
+- Generate the necessary Kubernetes client certs, as well as kubelet client certs for
+two worker nodes.
+- Generate the Kubernetes API server certificate.
+- Generate a Kubernetes service account key pair.

+Click the icon next to each task below for more information on how to complete each task.
+You can also check out the solution video for a detailed walkthrough.

+Here is the cluster architecture for which you will need to generate certificates.
+Note that these are not real servers, just values that we will use for the purposes of this activity.

+- Controllers:
+  - Hostname: controller0.mylabserver.com, IP: 172.34.0.0
+  - Hostname: controller1.mylabserver.com, IP: 172.34.0.1

+- Workers:
+  - Hostname: worker0.mylabserver.com, IP: 172.34.1.0
+  - Hostname: worker1.mylabserver.com, IP: 172.34.1.1

+- Kubernetes API Load Balancer:
+  - Hostname: kubernetes.mylabserver.com, IP: 172.34.2.0

 **Provision the certificate authority (CA).**
 - You can provision the certificate authority like so:
 ```